Strathy Hall

 Strathy Hall is an antebellum plantation house located near Richmond Hill in Bryan County, Georgia.
-It was constructed circa 1840 by George W. McAllister, the paternal uncle of Archibald McAllister, who owned Strathy Hall Plantation, a large rice plantation on the Ogeechee River.
+It was originally constructed in 1756 by James MacKay, a Scottish Captain serving alongside George Washington under general Ogelthorpe defending the southern boarder from the Spanish.
+In the early 1800s the house was damaged in a fire and by circa 1840 by George W. McAllister restored the house on its original foundation, the paternal uncle of Archibald McAllister, who owned Strathy Hall Plantation, a large rice plantation on the Ogeechee River.